 A major portion of the mark in BA2000 is based on entries in an academic journal.
 The entries will be due weekly during the Thursday class - focused on the seminar topic covered in the previous week.
 Students are expected to explore other perspectives of the issues explored through research.
 Because of the process involved, journal entries will not be accepted late.
-The first entries will be weighted less than later ones, giving students the opportunity to develop "Readers Response Journal Writing" skills.
 The entries should be word processed - about 750 words as a minimum length.
-Because I will respond to your entries throughout your writing, it is helpful if you include wide margins and triple space your text.
 One of the early classes in the semester will deal specifically with journal writing and critical thinking to assist you in your journal writing.